realworldocaml/book/en/foreign-function-interface.md

   print_endline (asctime tm)
 ```

-The `Ptr.allocate` allocates memory via `malloc` and hooks it into the OCaml
+The `Ptr.allocate` function allocates memory via `malloc` and creates an OCaml
-garbage collector to free it once the value has been garbage-collected.
-This
+value to point to it.
+This OCaml value (`timep` in the example) has a finalizer
+function which frees the external memory when it is garbage collected.
-memory is passed into the `time` library call, which modifies it in-place.
-The
+The `timep` pointer is passed into the `time` library call, which modifies it
-`timep` pointer is then passed to `localtime`, whose return value is converted
+in-place.
+The `timep` pointer is then passed on to `localtime`, whose return value
-into an OCaml string via `asctime`.
-Once all these have completed, the garbage
+is converted into an OCaml string via `asctime`.
+The garbage
-collector can collect `timep` during the next collection cycle.
+collector can then collect `timep` during the next collection cycle.

+Unions in C are a collection of named structures that can be mapped onto the
+same memory.
+They are also supported in the `ctypes` library via the
+`Ffi.C.Union` module, although we won't go into more detail here.